-At Prezi, we’ve seen a rapid growth in video in 2020, which perhaps is no surprise with the shift to virtual learning.
+At Prezi, we’ve seen a rapid growth in video recently, which perhaps is no surprise with the shift to virtual learning.
 Teachers across all levels and subjects are using Prezi Video to introduce new content, outline assignments, review for tests, and teach essential skills.

 Of course, not all videos are created equal.
 Creating an effective, useful video for online learning requires not only a focus on the learning outcome, but a consideration of the medium and how to utilize it effectively.

 Prezi Teacher in Residence Paul Teske has spent a lot of time looking at teacher videos, and thinking about what makes a great instructional video.
 In his post, he distills his thoughts and outlines them in two videos, using the Community of Inquiry Model as a frame to guide “the what and the why” for a great instructional video.

 Here are some examples where teachers are modeling the important attributes of a great instructional video.
 Read on to see what specifically they’re doing and learn why their videos work so well in online teaching and learning.

 1. The teacher as the guide — build a narrative thread between content pieces and use the language of the classroom.

 Here are two examples: